ska-telescope/ska-oso-slt-services/docs/src/python/poll_oda_log_data.rst

 Polling ODA Log Status Data
 ============================

-The initial version of the SLT (Shift Log Tool) provided support for fetching log data from the ODA system.
-A function named updated_shift_log_info was created to facilitate this process.
+The initial version of the SLT (Shift Log Tool) provided support for fetching observation execution related logs from the ODA e.g. success or failure of EB (Execution Block).

+A function named ``updated_shift_log_info`` was created to facilitate this process.

-The `updated_shift_log_info` function takes a current_shift_id as an argument, which is the unique identifier of the shift for which log data needs to be fetched.
+The ``updated_shift_log_info`` function takes a ``current_shift_id`` as an argument, which is the unique identifier of the shift for which log data needs to be fetched.

 This function continuously synchronizes log data from the ODA system for the specified shift.
-It creates a background thread that periodically polls the ODA system for new log data at an interval of 5 seconds.
+It creates a background thread that periodically polls the ODA system for new log data.

 Implementation Details
 ------------------------

-The current implementation of the updated_shift_log_info function follows a background thread-based approach to poll data from the ODA system.
-The fetched log data is then processed and stored in the appropriate data store.
+The current implementation of the ``updated_shift_log_info`` function follows a background thread-based approach to poll data from the ODA system.
+The fetched log data is then processed and stored in the ODA.

 .. code-block:: console